vidhu-ops/auraeyemobile/replit.md

 - July 28, 2025.
 Added processed aura visualization image to PDF downloads: integrated enhanced aura image with smokey effects into PDF reports, image displays at same size and quality as webapp interface, properly captures all four aura colors and energy zones, includes processed aura visualization alongside original image for complete spiritual analysis documentation
 - July 28, 2025.
 Implemented center alignment for all PDF content: updated PDF generation function to center align all section headers, color analysis details, energy levels, visualizations, chakra analysis, and summary sections using center alignment options for consistent professional formatting
 - July 28, 2025.
 Updated webapp branding to use uploaded logo: replaced text-based "A" logo with user-uploaded image logo across navbar, footer, and auth page, updated brand name from "AuraEye" to "Aurfy" throughout the application, maintained consistent branding across all components with proper logo sizing and styling
+- July 28, 2025.
+Updated logo to new user-provided image: replaced previous logo with "WhatsApp Image 2025-07-28 at 7.34.32 PM_1753729499909.jpeg" across all components (navbar, footer, auth page), ensured consistent branding display with proper image formatting and sizing

 ## User Preferences